 For more information on CSCAR workshops, please visit here.

 I strongly believe that statistical modeling can be used to predict success in the NCAA Division I Men's Basketball Tournament.
-I'm interested in the development of statistical regression models that can be used to predict success, and in the paper above, I present a simple and flexible rating method for predicting success in the NCAA basketball tournament.
+I'm interested in the development of regression models that can be used to predict success, and in the paper above, I present a simple and flexible rating method for predicting success in the NCAA basketball tournament.
 The paper utilizes a method based on ordinal logistic regression and expectation for prediction.
 I believe that the RPI is a numerically flawed rating system that receives an unfair amount of weight in selecting and seeding teams for the tournament, and I have shown over the last five years that my models are comparable to or better than the RPI in terms of predicting success in the tournament.

 I'm also interested in the possibility that statistical modeling can be used to predict the outcomes of college football bowl games, and in this paper published in the Journal of Quantitative Analysis in Sports, my colleague Madhur Lamsal and I consider a straightforward application of statistical modeling in determining whether team-level variables were able to predict the actual bowl game outcomes in the 2007-2008 bowl season.
 I also consider applications of the predictions in the development of ratings for college football teams, based on a round-robin playoff scenario.